 What does Coca-Cola with Coffee taste like?

 Coca-Cola with coffee comes in three flavors: caramel, dark blend, and vanilla.
-Since it hasn’t been released yet here, we can’t be sure exactly what it tastes like.
-But don’t despair!
-There’s one easy way to try this drink, and it doesn’t require you to hop on a flight to Japan.
+Since it has not been released yet here, we can’t be sure exactly what it tastes like.
+But do not despair!
+There’s one easy way to try this drink, and it does not require you to hop on a flight to Japan.

 Try Making It At Home